Applied Optoelectronics Inc (AAOI) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price recommended by analysts for Applied Optoelectronics Inc (AAOI) is $15.75, which is $5.86 above the current market price.
-The public float for AAOI is 30.50M and currently, short sellers hold a 24.18% of that float.
-On November 08, 2023, AAOI’s average trading volume was 2.73M shares.
+The average price point forecasted by analysts for Applied Optoelectronics Inc (AAOI) is $16.75, which is $6.88 above the current market price.
+The public float for AAOI is 30.50M, and currently, short sellers hold a 24.39% ratio of that floaft.
+The average trading volume of AAOI on November 13, 2023 was 2.32M shares.

 AAOI’s Market Performance